ar-to/shufflejs-react/.github/CONTRIBUTING.md

 # %s will be replaces with the next minor patch version so 0.1.1 to 0.1.2
 npm version patch -m "Upgrade to %s for initial demo release"
 ```
+- `npm run prepublish` to check lib/ and tests
 - push master to github to check CI builds successfully
 - push tags to github to trigger npm publish `git push --tags`